 For longer firework photography shows, try moving to another viewing spot.
 Make sure you’re still respecting other spectators as you move.

-Instead of holding the shutter down for one whole burst, try capturing more than one at a time.
-You do this by holding the shutter until multiple bursts are completed.
+Instead of holding the shutter down for only one fireworks burst, try capturing more than one at a time.
+Do this by holding the shutter until multiple bursts are completed.

-If your exposure was good for a single firework burst, use a narrower aperture.
-You should still get an accurate exposure with the extra light coming in from multiple bursts.
+If your exposure was just right for a single firework burst, use a narrower aperture.
+You should get an accurate exposure with the extra light coming in from multiple bursts.

 Most fireworks shows are long enough to allow you to get several different shots.
 By the show’s finale, I’m usually ready to put the camera down.
 And I can watch the rest of the show without looking through a viewfinder.